DimitryDushkin/sliding-pane/README.md

 <img src='https://raw.githubusercontent.com/DimitryDushkin/sliding-pane/master/docs/react-sliding-pane-screenshot.png' width='600' />

 ### When to use (UX)
-I found sliding pane very helpful in situations when normal modal window (or just popup) is not enough: long paginated lists, multistep form or nested popups.
+I found sliding pane very helpful in situations when normal modal window (or just popup) is not enough: long list with pagination, multi-step form or nested popups.

 ### How to use
 Install module and peer dependencies: